ELITEv5/PrivX_Hurricane/README.md

 ```
 Deposit                                    Withdraw
 ──────                                    ────────
-You have 1,000 PRIVX                      From a fresh wallet
+You have tokens to shield                 From a fresh wallet
   │                                         │
   ├─ Generate random nullifier + secret      ├─ Paste your private note
   ├─ Compute commitment = Poseidon(n, s)     ├─ Browser builds Merkle proof